Physical Therapy - CPS (PTH)

 PTH 0800.
 Management of the Foot and Ankle Complex.
 1.7 Hour.

 Reviews the examination and treatment of selected foot and ankle pathologies impacting patients across the adult life span.
 Through lecture presentations, hands-on laboratory sessions, and discussions of clinical presentations and case studies, offers participants an opportunity to gain an understanding of normal and abnormal gait as it relates to orthopedic dysfunction and various foot and ankle pathologies, as well as evidence-based treatment interventions to maximize function.
-Prereq.
-Practicing physical therapists only.
+Restricted to practicing physical therapists only.

 PTH 5976.
 Directed Study.
 1-4 Hours.